denoland/fresh/docs/getting-started/adding-interactivity.md

 renderer for the entire page.

 This is not very flexible, especially considering that most pages will only have small pieces of content that require interactivity.
-For example an otherwise static page might need a little bit of JavaScript to power an image carousel or "buy now" button.
+For example, an otherwise static page might need a little bit of JavaScript to power an image carousel or "buy now" button.
 This model is often called
 [islands architecture][islands-architecture].
 This refers to a page having